bormaxi8080/osint-timeline/DRAFT.md

 ----

 **Software Development & APIs:**

+AlmostNode.
+Node.js in your browser.
+Just like that.
+A lightweight, browser-native Node.js runtime environment.
+Run Node.js code, install npm packages, and develop with Vite or Next.js - all without a server: https://github.com/macaly/almostnode

 Scrapling.
 An undetectable, powerful, flexible, high-performance Python library to make Web Scraping Easy and Effortless as it should be: https://github.com/D4Vinci/Scrapling